 When Manjimup fitter and turner Scott Johnstone decided to enter a local Italian sausage competition, the last thing his wife Leanne expected him to come home with were plans to install a French truffle orchard on their family property.

 But with the support of fellow sausage competitor and founding WA truffle producer Al Blakers, the Johnstones were soon planting 760 truffle-inoculated hazelnut and oak trees on the southern slopes of their beautiful Manjimup home ‘Millgrove’.

 Six long years after planting their first tree the Johnstone’s unearthed a single truffle – a perfect specimen weighing in at an impressive 223g.

 “After all our work – the planting, the annual pruning, weeding, fertilising, watering … the waiting and wondering and worrying … it was absolutely wonderful to hold that first earthy fruit of our efforts in our hands.”

-Millgrove Truffles now produces over half a tonne of black truffles each season and Leanne’s initial doubts about Scott’s ambitious truffle project have morphed into a deep pride about the unique business they’ve established in the heart of their lifelong home in Manjimup.
+Millgrove Truffles now produces the elusive black truffle each season and Leanne’s initial doubts about Scott’s ambitious truffle project have morphed into a deep pride about the unique business they’ve established in the heart of their lifelong home in Manjimup.